TommySerre/Evangelion-Snake-Game/README.md

 🚀 How to run

-Install Python.
+Install Python

 Install Pygame:

 pip install pygame

-Download or clone this repository.
+Download or clone this repository

 Run the main Python file:

 python snake.py

 Make sure the game's images, sounds and music remain in their original folders so that the game can load them correctly.